vedph/cadmus-doc/migration/graph/mappings.md

 Currently the mapping process emits these metadata:

 - `item-id`: the item ID (GUID).
+- `item-eid` (*): the EID of the item, as conventionally defined by the first matching metadatum with name = `eid` from the item's `MetadataPart`, if present.
+As this is the typical lookup mechanism, your consumer code can provide this additional metadatum by opting in via a metadata supplier.
 - `part-id`: the part ID (GUID).
 - `group-id`: the item's group ID.
 - `facet-id`: the item's facet ID.